-First presented in 2014, Blackburn’s MLK Leadership Award is presented annually to a student that exemplifies the values of diversity, equity, and inclusion and celebrates the exceptional community-based work at the College.
+The MLK Leadership Award is an annual award that is presented to a student who exemplifies the values of diversity and inclusion at Blackburn College.

 - 2021: Jameela Brown

 Criteria for the MLK Leadership Award